 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Farley has relatively fewer families with younger children, and/or college students.
 Combined, this makes Farley a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Farley is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Farley doesn't have a public transportation system that people use for their commute.

-The percentage of people in Farley who are college-educated is somewhat higher than the average US community of 21.84%: 27.27% of adults in Farley have at least a bachelor's degree.
+The education level of Farley citizens is substantially higher than the typical US community, as 29.02% of adults in Farley have at least a bachelor's degree.

-Farley is a somewhat ethnically-diverse village.
 The people who call Farley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Farley residents report their race to be White, followed by Asian.
-Important ancestries of people in Farley include Irish, Scottish, German, English, and French.
+Important ancestries of people in Farley include German, Irish, Scottish, English, and French.

 The most common language spoken in Farley is English.
 Other important languages spoken here include Polish and Chinese.